Urist-McDeveloper/nbody/README.md

 - [x] Use AVX for CPU simulation
 - [x] Add CMake option to disable AVX and fall back to SSE
 - [x] A moving camera would be nice
+- [x] Write Vulkan renderer so that particle data never has to leave GPU